Crossplot (film)

-Crossplot is a 1969 British neo noir crime film directed by Alvin Rakoff and starring Roger Moore and Claudie Lange (in her largest English-speaking role.
+Crossplot is a 1969 British neo noir crime film directed by Alvin Rakoff and starring Roger Moore and Claudie Lange (in her largest English-speaking role).
 It was written by Leigh Vance and John Kruse and is a loose remake of North by Northwest.

 Plot

-Gary Fenn is an advertising executive for a London agency who finds the perfect target and calculates the events which mean that only one girl will be good enough for his boss, Hungarian Marla Kugash.
-He finds her among the anti-war movement in the bohemian depths of Swinging London.
-She is in the company of a young man, Tarquin, who is extremely protective of her and overtly aggressive to Fenn.
+Gary Fenn is a shrewd advertising executive for a London agency, seeking an elusive modeling type to satisfy a difficult client.
+He finds her in Hungarian Marla Kugash, an peace activist deep in the bohemian society of Swinging London.
+She is accompanied by a young man, Tarquin, who is extremely protective of her and overtly aggressive to Fenn.

-The young Hungarian, an illegal refugee from her native homeland, accompanies Fenn to a photoshoot.
-However, she admits she is in fear of her life, and seems disturbed by the presence of her aunt.
+Kugash, an illegal refugee, accompanies Fenn to a photoshoot.
+She confesses she is in fear of her life, and seems disturbed by the presence of her aunt.
 When she is nearly killed, the girl drops out of sight and Fenn has to go on the run himself, suspected of a separate murder.
-He locates her to a country house, which turns out to be the home of Tarquin, an aristocrat in spite of his anti-war sentiments.
+He locates her in a country house, the home of Tarquin, an aristocrat in spite of his anti-war sentiments.

-It is revealed that Marla's aunt is part of a shadowy organisation trying to destabilise the existing world order so they can take over themselves.
-They will go to any length to try and shut Fenn and Marla up, including sending a helicopter after them.
-Fenn and his friend manage to escape to London, where they realise that the shadowy movement are planning to assassinate a visiting African head of state in Hyde Park.
-They manage to foil the plot.
+Marla's aunt is revealed as part of a shadowy organisation trying to destabilise the existing world order so they can achieve power.
+They will go to any lengths to silence Fenn and Marla.
+Their quarries escape to London, where they realise that the conspirators are planning to assassinate a visiting African head of state in Hyde Park.
+They foil the plot.